QF 12-pounder 8 cwt gun: Surviving examples

-This cannon is the type used in the famous British Royal Navy Field Gun Runs.
+Other uses

+This cannon is the type used in the famous British Royal Navy field gun competitions.
+The Command Field Gun competition originated in 1907 at the annual Royal Tournament and involved the competing teams manhandling a 12-pounder gun, carriage and limber over walls and across an imaginary "chasm".
+The last of these races was held in 1999.
+Another race which is still ongoing is the Brickwood's Field Gun competition that also dates to 1907 and involves pulling a gun and limber along a measured course and back, swapping the carriage wheels with the limber wheels twice.

+Another example of this type of gun is the Portsmouth Gun Carriage which has been used to carry the coffin of senior naval; officers at ceremonial funerals.
+The gun is preserved at HMS Collingwood, a shore establishment at Fareham in Hampshire.

 In popular culture

 The RN Field Gun may be seen 'in action' in the 1957 film "Yangtse Incident", when a group of these guns was used on the banks of the River Orwell to depict Chinese PLA gun batteries on the North bank of the Yangtze, which fired on HMS Amethyst as she steamed up to Nanking in April 1949.